Skip Navigation

 Facilities

-Sociology modules are led by the Department of History, Geography and Social Sciences, based in the Geosciences building.
-The modern facilities combine with a friendly and supportive learning environment to ensure that your studies are a rich and rewarding experience.
+The Department of History, Geography and Social Sciences is based in the Geosciences building.
+The contemporary facilities combine with a friendly and supportive learning environment to ensure that your studies are a rich and rewarding experience.

-The Geosciences building features a large lecture theatre, small group teaching rooms, IT facilities, smaller tutorial spaces and a large social area.
+The Geosciences building features a large lecture theatre, small group teaching rooms, IT facilities and smaller tutorial spaces.
+There is also a large social area which encourages a more informal and interactive style of learning.

 Where you'll study